judgels/judgels/docs/Gabriel.rst

 Gabriel need to connect to Sandalphon to fetch problem evaluator files (testcases, subtask configuration, constraints, checkers, etc).
 You need to configure the parameter in "src/main/resources/conf/application.conf" file.

+Next, you have to configure Moe.
+Run ./configure and make in judgels-moe repository.
+Gabriel uses Moe to grade submissions.
+You need to configure the parameter in "src/main/resources/conf/application.conf" file.

-Gabriel depends on judgels-gabriel-commons to run, make sure judgels-gabriel-commons is on the same level of directory with Gabriel.
+Gabriel depends on judgels-moe and judgels-gabriel-commons to run, make sure they are on the same level of directory with Gabriel.

 Running Gabriel
 ===============

 You can run Gabriel by using "sbt" command to enter sbt console and enter "run" command in the console.

 Grading Engine
 ==============